 Connection-oriented network processes are often referred to as circuit switched processes.
 A connection with the recipient is first established, and then data transfer begins.
 All packets travel sequentially across the same physical or virtual circuit.

 The Internet is a gigantic, connectionless network in which all packet deliveries are handled by IP.
-TCP adds Layer 4, connection-oriented reliability services to IP
+TCP adds Layer 4, connection-oriented reliability services to IPAnatomy of an IP packet

 IP packets consist of the data from upper layers plus an IP header.
 The IP header consists of the following: